 Find out about the UBC Department of History’s Research Clusters

-This cluster is inspired by a desire for a multidisciplinary community with shared and varied interests in early modern studies.
-It will serve as a forum for faculty, graduate and interested undergraduate students.
-The MEMRC conceives of ‘Medieval’ and ‘Early Modern’ as global and flexibly ranging from 800-1800.
-The group will meet once a month to hear talks and discuss papers by UBC faculty from different departments (Asian Studies, CENES, CNRS, Economics, English, FHIS, History, I School, Music and Philosophy) and from invited speakers.
+This cluster is inspired by a desire for a multidisciplinary community with shared and varied interests in global pre-modern studies.
+It serves as a forum for faculty, sessional and limited-term instructors, postdoctoral fellows, graduate students, and interested undergraduate students affiliated across department at UBC as well as interested participants beyond UBC.
+The Global Pre-Modern research cluster conceives of ‘pre-modern’ as global in its geographic breadth and flexibly ranging in its temporal scope from ancient times up to 1800.
+The group embraces a plurality of perspectives to the past and the evidence used to study the past, including textual, material, oral, and visual sources.
+The cluster meets primarily to hear talks and discuss papers by presenters from various departments (including Asian Studies, CENES, AMNE, Economics, English, FHIS, History, I School, Music, Anthropology and Philosophy) and from invited speakers.

 To be added to the mailing list or other queries please contact Sara Ann Knutson at email@example.com

 One of the cluster aims is to further deploy what Taiwanese scholar Chen Kuan-hsing termed ‘Asia as Method’ through an ‘inter-Asia referencing’ that emphasizes overlapping local and regional connections, centering ‘Asia’ as the point of reference.
 As such, we are interested in research that adopts unique approaches and methodologies relevant to the study of colonialisms, imperialisms,